buddha-ssjhs/1100617/README.md

 The extension allows to control MATRIX Micro on PXT for micro:bit with block-based programming and Python.
 This library is as a bridge connecting [MATRIX Robotics system](https://matrixrobotics.com/) alongside with [micro:bit](https://microbit.org/).

+## Introduction

+MATRIX Micro is an integrated robot controller.
+Provide to bridge between micro:bit and robotics control.
+Use MATRIX Micro as the core to easily drive motors to fit various robotics application scenarios!

 ## Basic usage

 * Set Motor to 100% speed